PRIVACY NOTICE – US INSTITUTIONAL

 Merian Global Investors provides cross-border investment solutions, asset management and discretionary management services on a global basis.

-Merian Global Investors (UK) Limited is subject to UK law and the Data Protection Act 2018 (“DPA”) as well as EU Regulation 2016/679 (“GDPR”) and the Data Protection (Bailiwick of Guernsey) Law 2017 (the “DP Law” and together with the DP and the GDPR, the “DP Legislation”).
+Merian Global Investors (UK) Limited is subject to the UK Data Protection Act 2018 (“DPA”) as well as EU Regulation 2016/679 (“GDPR”) and the Data Protection (Bailiwick of Guernsey) Law 2017 (the “DP Law” and together with the DPA and the GDPR, the “DP Legislation”).
 In addition, other Merian Global Investors entities are subject to other laws and regulations, including data protection laws in their respective jurisdictions.